seva3l/Map-Notes/README.md

 ## Overview

 Mapnotes is a mobile app developed using **React Native**, featuring an interactive map that allows users to create and manage notes with location data.
-The app integrates **Mapbox** for mapping features and **React Navigation** for seamless navigation between screens.
+The app integrates **Mapbox** for mapping features, **React Navigation** for seamless navigation between screens, and **Firebase** for authentication and data storage.

 ## Features